ninsbl/m.crawl.thredds/README.md

 [![Black code style check](https://github.com/wenzeslaus/r.example.plus/workflows/Black%20code%20style%20check/badge.svg)](https://github.com/wenzeslaus/r.example.plus/actions?query=workflow%3A%22Black%20code%20style%20check%22)
 [![Deploy online documentation](https://github.com/wenzeslaus/r.example.plus/workflows/Deploy%20online%20documentation/badge.svg)](https://github.com/wenzeslaus/r.example.plus/actions?query=workflow%3A%22Deploy%20online%20documentation%22)

-### Start by using this as a template

-GitHub has a mechanism how to use this repository as a template:

-* On GitHub, press *Use this template*.
-* Name the project and provide other repository info.
-* Clone the project using Git.

-### Start by Get the copy

-Alternatively, e.g., when not using GitHub, you can get the files in a standard way:

-* Just download the files as ZIP or clone the repository using Git.
-* Copy them to your new project directory.

 ### Getting the GitHub Actions work

 If you have the repository on GitHub, you can also reuse the GitHub